0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 8. Assigning an initial value of zero to all arrays:
-Arrays must be initialized like variables.
-For this, it is better to assign zero value to all directories by the forall command.
+It is essential to initialize arrays just as you would with variables.
+A good practice is to assign a zero value to all elements of the array using the `forall` command, which ensures that each element is explicitly set to zero before any further operations are carried out on the array.
+This helps in preventing unexpected behaviors caused by uninitialized elements.
 ```
 !******************************************************************************************
 !
 Giving Zero to Arrays